 - The 1800s-1950s King Arthur becomes the main distributor of flour for all bakers around the globe from pie crusts to chocolate chip cookies, to sourdough bread to pizza dough and banana bread, and eventually cake mixes used by bakers in New York City restaurants.

 - 1960's King Arthur becomes the main bakery supply distributor in New England.

 - Eventually, after celiac Disease became more widespread King Arthur Baking Company decided to move towards a dedicated gluten-free line of flours, mixes, and recipes because their motto was "Everyone should be baking" and "We are a baking supplier".

 - What took years to develop has become one of the best brands out there that provide for the Celiac community.
 They wanted their mixes to not just be good but be GREAT.

 HOW TO SWAP OUT INGREDIENTS FROM A GLUTEN-FREE COOKIE MIX

 - Stick to the smaller ingredients like extracts

-- If there aren’t any extracts you can add them in, this will not change the texture or consistency of the recipe just the flavor
+- If there aren't any extracts you can omit them, this will not change the texture or consistency of the recipe just the flavor

 - If the box calls for the water you can choose your own plant-based milk or dairy milk